Glasgow Building (Former)

 List Entry Type

 Extent of List Entry

-Extent of registration is the land described as Pt Sec 444 City of Nelson (CT NL7/43), Nelson Land District and the building known as Glasgow Building (Former) thereon, and its fittings and fixtures.
+Extent of registration is the land described as Pt Sec 444 City of Nelson (RT NL7/43), Nelson Land District and the building known as Glasgow Building (Former) thereon, and its fittings and fixtures.

 Somerville, Antequil F. T.

 Antequil F. T. Somerville was an architect and, between 1887 and 1890, was based in Trafalgar Street North, Nelson.
 As well as winning the design for the Queens Gardens, Somerville entered and won a City Council competition to design a drainage scheme for Nelson.
 (Queens Gardens Registration Report, 30 March 2007)

 Somerville was an architect who was active in Nelson from the 1870s to 1890 when he left New Zealand for Australia.
 Somerville designed a range of commercial, ecclesiastical, public, scholastic, and residential buildings in Nelson during this period.
 In his role as architect for Nelson Girl's College he designed the buildings there and he was also responsible for other school buildings because he was the Town School Committee's architect.
 Some of his most high profile buildings and projects in Nelson remain, including the Queens Gardens, New Zealand Insurance Building, and the Garin Memorial Chapel.
 Somerville also entered and won a City Council competition to design a drainage scheme for Nelson.
 (Colonist, 10 June 1890, p.3; Queens Garden, Nelson, Category II historic place (Record number 7689); New Zealand Insurance Building, Nelson, Category II historic place (Record number 3022)

 Built for N.Z Insurance Company, sold to solicitors, John Glasgow & John Patrick Hayes in 1916.